Inside the smart home technology giving wounded veterans the life they deserve

 There are four designated audio zones, too, for listening to music throughout the home.

 The adjustable induction cooktop is the standout, though.
-It raises and lowers with the press of a button, so Rob can lower it to see what he's doing when he's using his wheelchair and raise it up when he's standing.
+It rises and sinks with the press of a button, so Rob can lower it to see what he's doing when he's using his wheelchair and raise it up when he's standing.

 "It's the little touches.
 We have done 75 of these [homes] in some various form or another, over the years.
 We know in some ways what these guys need before they know what they need," Trevor says.